-The accompanying condensed consolidated financial statements are unaudited, but, in the opinion of the management of Network-1 Technologies, Inc. (the "Company"), contain all adjustments consisting only of normal recurring items which the Company considers necessary for the fair presentation of the Company's financial position as of March 31, 2021, and the results of its operations and comprehensive income (loss) for the three month periods ended March 31, 2021 and March 31, 2020, changes in stockholders' equity for the three month periods ended March 31, 2021 and March 31, 2020.
+The accompanying condensed consolidated financial statements are unaudited, but, in the opinion of the management of Network-1 Technologies, Inc. (the "Company"), contain all adjustments consisting only of normal recurring items which the Company considers necessary for the fair presentation of the Company's financial position as of June 30, 2021, and the results of its operations and comprehensive income (loss) for the three and six month periods ended June 30, 2020, changes in stockholders' equity for the three and six month periods ended June 30, 2021 and June 30, 2020.
 The unaudited condensed consolidated financial statements included herein have been prepared in accordance with the accounting principles generally accepted in the United States of America (U.S. GAAP) for interim financial information and the instructions to Form 10-Q and Regulation S-X. Accordingly, certain information and footnote disclosures normally included in the consolidated financial statements prepared in accordance with U.S. GAAP may have been omitted pursuant to such rules and regulations, although management believes that the disclosures are adequate to make the information presented not misleading.
-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2020 included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 31, 2021.
-The results of operations for the three months ended March 31, 2021 are not necessarily indicative of the results of operations to be expected for the full year.
+These unaudited condensed consolidated financial statements for the year ended December 31, 2020 included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 31, 2021.
+The results of operations for the three and six months ended June 30, 2021 are not necessarily indicative of the results of operations to be expected for the full year.